We currently have two vacancies:

 - Assist in the administration and day to day operation of the service.

-- Participate in team meetings and report to the Team Leader/Services Manager/Coordinator on matters affecting the delivery of service.
+- Participate in team meetings and report to the Team Leader / Manager on matters affectingthe delivery of service.

-- Be accountable for any money spent on behalf of Anew.
+- Be accountable for any money spent on behalf of Anew during the course of duty.

 - Be punctual and precise in maintaining time sheets.